LuckeyOfficial/LUCKEY/Type-Protocol/README.md

 ### Dataset

-KeyPredictorPro uses the [Sentiment140 dataset](https://huggingface.co/datasets/stanfordnlp/sentiment140) provided by Alec Go, Richa Bhayani, and Lei Huang, which contains 1,600,000 tweets.
+Type Protocol uses the [Sentiment140 dataset](https://huggingface.co/datasets/stanfordnlp/sentiment140) provided by Alec Go, Richa Bhayani, and Lei Huang, which contains 1,600,000 tweets.
 We chose Twitter data because it closely resembles the input data from keyboard applications.
 This assumption is based on the fact that most people use smartphones to communicate with friends and post on social media.

 The dataset can be found on:
 - [Hugging Face](https://huggingface.co/datasets/stanfordnlp/sentiment140)